 The ECG or electrocardiogram represents the electrical activity in a cardiac cycle.
-It is an important diagnostic tool to identify any deviations from normal cardiac activity and heart-related problems.
+It is an important diagnostic tool to identify any deviations from the normal cardiac activity and heart-related problems.

 The QRS complex is the main spike seen in the standard ECG.
 It is the most obvious part of the ECG, which is clearly visible.